Elijah, Project Lead of the Youth Music NextGen fund, shares his thoughts on being a creative today and the difference the NextGen fund can make.

 These barriers are still very real, but now is an easier time than ever to build an audience outside of traditional structures.
 The Youth Music NextGen fund aims to be a first step in supporting young people to design their own careers.

-Has the pandemic affected you or emerging creatives in any unexpected ways?
+Has the pandemic affected emerging creatives in any unexpected ways?

 For some young people I've spoken to, it's been a time to learn new things, start new projects and build routines that are advancing their career that might have taken years to do previously.